-- The courses listed below are only a sample of what the university offers.
-Please see the full Westminster Module Catalog linked here for a full list of classes offered during each semester.
+The courses listed below are only a sample of what the university offers.
+Please review the Fall and Spring Westminster Module Catalogs linked here for a full list of classes offered during each semester.

 - Per the University of Westminster, 20 UK credits is equivalent to 4 U.S. semester credits/ 6 quarter units.

 - The transcript from Westminster will reflect UK credits for each course.
 Please be in touch with your U.S. university regarding credit transfer for this program.

 - The standard program model is 3 or 4 modules of study (60 or 80 UK credits).
 You may combine courses from any department from the standard portfolio offerings to make up the required classes.

 - In addition to the Study Abroad Program at the University of Westminster, you have the opportunity to undertake an academically assessed internship by applying to the Internship Program.
 Students participating in the internship must select "Professional and Personal Skills in Development" module alongside two or three other academic modules at the university.
 Internship placements are limited and competitive; it is in the student's best interest to apply early.